2013 Nightlife Issue

 Wallflowers beware: addictive beats and tasty elixirs move San Diego’s dance scene to a new state of trance.
 We rhythm seekers live forever on the dance floor and DJs always play our favorite songs.
 From posh downtown electro to hipster, hip-hop, and fetish underground, however you get your groove on, San Diego has got the beat.

-959 Hornblend Street, Pacific Beach
+959 Hornblend Street, San Diego

 One of the best places to get wild on the coast, Bar West combines downtown flair with cool beach vibes.
 The lack of a cover charge, cheap drinks, open dance floor, and two stripper poles draw a crowd of rowdy 20-somethings that come to get crunk.
 Bar West delivers a full plate of hip-hop — from R&B to very, very Dirty South.
 The bump-and-grind dance moves are in full effect by 11pm.
 Thursday through Saturday the dance floor is packed with sweaty bodies until 2am — definitely not a club concerned with personal space.